Be still my beating heart.

 Getting started on anything new takes time to adjust.
 To find your flow and formats you like and use.

 It’s easy to get carried away buying supplies that you see other bullet journalists using, but take your time.
 Buy the basics to get started and find your feet first.
+Start with a dot grid bullet journal like this one.

 I watched videos for months before I finally bit the bullet (pardon the pun) and purchased supplies to get started, only to realise I bought the wrong ones.